Louis de la Parte Florida Mental Health Institute Research Library

 Baer, Wolf, and Risley's 1968 article is the standard description of Applied Behavior Analysis (ABA).
 ABA is the "process of applying sometimes tentative principles of behavior to the improvement of specific behaviors, and simultaneously evaluating whether or not any changes noted are indeed attributable to the process of application -- and if so, to what parts of that process."
 In short, ABA is a "self-examining, self-evaluating, discovery-oriented research procedure for studying behavior" (p.
 91).

-Be sure to look at the Instructional Videos, accessed from the FMHI Library LibGuide! http://lib.usf.edu/fmhi/instructional-videos/
+For advanced concepts, look at the second block of Instructional Videos, accessed from the FMHI Library LibGuide! http://lib.usf.edu/fmhi/instructional-videos/.

 PubMed, a service of the National Library of Medicine, includes over 15 million citations for biomedical articles back to the 1950's.
 Updated weekly, PubMEd includes all citations in MEDLINE and a number of additional life science journals not indexed in Medline.
 PubMed includes links to many sites providing full text articles and other related resources.
 One such site is PubMedCentral, the U.S. National Institutes of Health (NIH) free digital archive of biomedical and life sciences journal literature.

-For more information, please feel free to contact us at http://lib.usf.edu/fmhi/contact-us/
+For more information, please feel free to contact me at http://lib.usf.edu/fmhi/contact-us/